-The process to establish and adjust other campus-based mandatory fees requires consideration by the campus fee advisory committee and sometimes a student referendum.
+The process to establish and adjust other campus-based mandatory fees requires consideration by the Campus Fee Advisory Committee and sometimes a student referendum.
 The campus president may use alternate consultation mechanisms if he/she determines that a referendum is not the best mechanism to achieve appropriate and meaningful consultation.
 Results of the referendum and the fee committee review are advisory to the campus president.
 The president may adjust campus-based mandatory fees, but must request the chancellor to establish a new mandatory fee.
+The president shall provide to the Campus Fee Advisory Committee a report of all campus-based mandatory fees.
+The campus shall report annually to the chancellor a complete inventory of all campus-based mandatory fees.

-For more information or questions, contact Rosa H. Renaud, Financial Manager, Financing and Treasury in the CSU Chancellor's Office at 562-981-4570 or rrenaud@calstate.edu.
+For more information or questions, contact the Budget Office in the CSU Chancellor's Office at 562-951-4560.